seansfkelley/seansfkelley.github.io/_posts/2021-02-03-javascript-the-bad-parts.md

 assert(fn() === undefined);
 ```

-Dyanmic `this` whose design goal makes sense when you think about it, but whose implementation and usage is at least confusing if not outright developer-hostile.
-In JavaScript, `this` is just syntactic sugar to name an implicit argument to an instance method, so in a sense, dynamic `this` is just giving you a mechanism to provide a value for that parameter.
+Dynamic `this` is an interesting feature in theory, but in practice the implementation and usage is confusing if not outright developer-hostile.
+In every language with it, `this` is just syntactic sugar to name an implicit argument to an instance method.
+Dynamic `this` is just giving you a mechanism to provide a value for that parameter, which sounds simple on paper.

 The problem is that it's half-baked: you have to step carefully when passing around a function reference from an object lest you end up with `this === window` or `this === undefined`, both of which are certainly undesirable when dealing with those function references.
-But the implicit-by-definition nature of the `this` keyword strongly evokes C-family-style non-dynamic `this`, which is incorrect.
+But the implicit-by-definition nature of the `this` keyword strongly evokes C-family-style non-dynamic (...static?) `this`, which is incorrect.

 The closest fully-baked comparison I can think of is Python.
 Python offers the same semantics in the end, but differs in two crucial ways: